nodogsplash/nodogsplash/README.md

       </form>
 ```

+* *$clientip*, *$clientmac* and *$gatewaymac* The respective addresses
+  of the client or gateway.
+This might be usefull in cases where the data
+  needs to be forwarded to some other place by the plash page itself.

+* *$nclients* and *$maxclients* User stats.
+Usefull when you need to
+  display something like "n of m users online" on the splash site.

+* *$uptime* The time Nodogsplash is running.

 * To change the appearance of informational and error pages which may
   occasionally be served by nodogsplash, edit the infoskel file: